Understanding and Tuning z/VM Paging

 There are many steps one can take to configure a z/VM system so that it will page well.
 Key steps are to make sure there is enough paging space, and that it is spread over enough volumes, and that the volumes are used for only paging, and that the volumes are placed intelligently in DASD subsystems, and that the DASD subsystems have enough chpids.

-Perfkit tells us whether the paging system is healthy: whether XSTORE is bearing enough of the load, whether the paging DASD is too full, or whether the Control Program is experiencing undue delays moving pages on and off of paging volumes.
+Perfkit tells us whether the paging system is healthy: whether the paging DASD is too full or whether the Control Program is experiencing undue delays moving pages on and off of paging volumes.

 Perfkit also tells us whether the paging DASD themselves are healthy.
 Key metrics here are pending time, disconnect time, and pending time.
 When one or more of these metrics is out of bounds, reallocating or redistributing paging volumes or paging chpids can usually solve the problem.